Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Washington stats and trends

-- The Football Team have covered the spread once this season when underdogs by 4 points or more (in five chances).
+- In Washington's 12 games this season, it has five wins against the spread.

-- Washington's games this season have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Washington's games this season have hit the over on five of 12 set point totals (41.7%).

-- The Football Team have 17 giveaways this season, while the Cowboys have 23 takeaways.
+- This season the Football Team have 17 turnovers, six fewer than the Cowboys have takeaways (23).

 Home and road insights

-- Washington has two wins against the spread, and is 3-3 overall, at home this year.
+- At home this season, Washington has two wins against the spread and is 3-3 overall.

-- At home, as 4-point underdogs or more, the Football Team are winless ATS (0-1).
+- At home, the Football Team are winless ATS (0-1) as 4-point underdogs or more.

-- In six home games this year, Washington has hit the over twice.
+- In six home games this season, Washington has hit the over twice.

 - This season, Football Team home games average 47.0 points, 0.5 fewer than this contest's over/under (47.5).

-- Dallas is 5-1 against the spread, and 4-2 overall, in away games.
+- This season away from home, Dallas is 5-1 against the spread and 4-2 overall.

-- The Cowboys are unbeaten ATS (1-0) as 4-point favorites or more on the road.
+- The Cowboys are unbeaten ATS (1-0) as 4-point favorites or more away from home.

-- This year, in six away games, Dallas has gone over the total twice.
+- This year, in six away games, Dallas has hit the over twice.

 Powered by Data Skrive.